Spoke Dispatch Route Planner: Review and Alternatives

 - Their customer support is well regarded.

-The Teams product is also well integrated with the driver app, which makes sense for a product which started life as a mobile route planner app for solo delivery drivers.
+Spoke Dispatch is also well integrated with the driver app, which makes sense for a product which started life as a mobile route planner app for solo delivery drivers.

 - A Package Finder feature which enables drivers to record where each package is placed in their vehicle.